ChadHoweUGA/chadhoweuga.github.io/resources.md

 - <a href="http://preseea.linguas.net/">PRESEEA</a>: A collection of sociolinguistic data from around the Spanish-speaking world
 - <a href="http://www.rae.es/recursos/banco-de-datos">Real Academia Española</a>: different synchronic and diachronic corpora
 - <a href="https://www.webcorpora.org/">COW</a>: High Quality Web Corpora
-- <a href="http://corpora.lancs.ac.uk/lancsbox/">LANCSBox</a>: software package for the analysis of language data and corpora
 - [Corpus of Spanish in Georgia](https://encompass.eku.edu/corpusspanga/): This corpus was compiled by Dr. Philip Limerick and represents members of the Latinx community in the metropolitan Atlanta area, primarily in the city of Roswell, Georgia.
-- <a href="http://lingtools.uoregon.edu/coraal/explorer/">CoRAAL</a>: Corpus of Regional African American Language, developed and hosted by the University Oregon
 - <a href="https://cesa.arizona.edu/links-other-sociolinguistic-corpora">University of Arizona Corpus Resources</a>

 {: .box-note}